Author - Mat Daniel

 - Growth mindset

-EI comes up time and time again in many areas when discussing career performance, career satisfaction, leadership, life balance, and others.
+EQ comes up in coaching a lot in many areas when discussing career performance, career satisfaction, leadership, life balance, and other topics.
 It is thus a theme that permeates all aspects of professional and personal life.
-In coaching, the four dimensional model gives a useful framework:

 “Most powerful is he who has himself in his own power.” — Seneca

 Are you ready to work on your Emotional Intelligence?
-Book your first (free) coaching session here.
+Get in touch.